nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [Back to list of features](#features)

 ### Help: `help`
-When you're feeling lost with what to do, or if you're how to do something, use this command to open the `Help Window` showing the list of commands available on your current page, as well as a link to this User Guide.
+When you're feeling lost or unsure of how to do something, use this command to open the help window.
+There, you can see a list of available commands on your current page, as well as a link to this User Guide.

 **Command Format:**